chaijs/chai-as-promised/README.md

 chai.use(chaiAsPromised);
 ```

-You can of course put this code in a common test fixture file; for an example using [Mocha][mocha], see
+You can of course put this code in a common test fixture file; for an example using [Mocha][], see
 [the Chai as Promised tests themselves][fixturedemo].

 ### AMD